cp-algorithms/cp-algorithms/src/algebra/chinese-remainder-theorem.md

 * Let $p$ be the product of all primes.

 * Modular scheme itself does not allow representing negative numbers.
 However, it can be seen that if we know that the absolute values our numbers are smaller than $p / 2$, then we know that it must be negative when the resulting number is greater than $p / 2$.
-The flag $can\\_be\\_negative$ in this code allows converting it to negative in this case.
+The flag `can_be_negative` in this code allows converting it to negative in this case.

-## Practice Problem:
+## Practice Problems:
 * [Hackerrank - Number of sequences](https://www.hackerrank.com/contests/w22/challenges/number-of-sequences)
 * [Codeforces - Remainders Game](http://codeforces.com/problemset/problem/687/B)